Orange-bellied leafbird

 The orange-bellied leafbird (Chloropsis hardwickii) is a bird native to the central and eastern Himalayas, Yunnan and northern parts of Southeast Asia.
-The greyish-crowned leafbird, which is found in Hainan, was formerly considered conspecific.
+The greyish-crowned leafbird, which is found in Hainan, is again considered conspecific.
 The scientific name commemorates the English naturalist Thomas Hardwicke.

 Description

 It is brightly coloured with an orange belly, a green back, a blue tail and flight feathers, and a black and blue patch over its throat and chest.
 It has a long, curved beak.
 It feeds on insects, spiders and nectar.
 Orange-bellied leafbirds make their nests from roots and fibers which are suspended from the edges of twigs at the end of a tree branch.
 They do not migrate.